 COMPENSATION OF OUR NON-EXECUTIVE CHAIRMAN

-In 2017, our Non-Executive Chairman received the following compensation in lieu of the compensation described above for our other outside directors (prorated for a partial year of service as Non-Executive Chairman):
+In 2019, our Non-Executive Chairman received the following compensation in lieu of the compensation described above for our other outside directors:

 an annual retainer fee of $125,000; and